alxojy/AWS-SAA-C02/storage/README.md

 - Addresses specific legal & regulatory requirements
 - Reduce storage costs by selecting a cheaper region

+#### <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html">Multipart upload</a>
+- Recommended for objects larger than 100MB
+- Required for objects larger than 5GB
+- Advantages
+  - Improved throughput: Upload im parallel
+  - Quick recovery from network issues: Minimizes impact of restarting a failed upload
+  - Pause and resume object uploads

 ### Billing
 #### How is S3 charged?
 - No data transfer charge for COPY requests within an S3 region